Brenna Dowell: 2015–2017

-On October 8, Dowell, alongside Simone Biles, Gabby Douglas, Madison Kocian, Maggie Nichols, Aly Raisman, and Mykayla Skinner, was once again chosen to represent the United States of America at the 2015 World Artistic Gymnastics Championships, in Glasgow.
-She competed floor, vault, and bars in team qualification.
-During her floor performance in qualifications her music did not play.
+Dowell competed at the 2015 U.S. Classic where she only competed on uneven bars and balance beam.
+On uneven bars, she included her Tweddle release in combination with a half turn transfer (Ezhova).
+She fell on her toe-on Shaposhnikova (Maloney) and dismounted with a full-twisting double layout.
+Despite the fall, she scored a 14.350 and finished eighth on the event.
+A mistake and fall on beam scored an 11.800 and she finished eighteenth on the event.
+She next competed at the 2015 National Championships where she competed in the all-around for the first time since 2013.
+She finished in eleventh with a 2-night score of 113.700, including a 15.150 on uneven bars.
+She was named to the senior national team and was invited to the 2015 Worlds selection camp in September.
+On October 8, 2015, Dowell, alongside Simone Biles, Gabby Douglas, Madison Kocian, Maggie Nichols, Aly Raisman, and Mykayla Skinner, was once again chosen to represent the United States of America at the 2015 World Artistic Gymnastics Championships, in Glasgow.
+She competed on floor exercise, vault, and uneven bars in the team qualification round.
+During her floor exercise performance, her music did not play.
 She still competed a solid routine without music, and went along with the clapping from the audience.
-On floor, she performed a piked double front salto.
-This was the first time the skill had been performed at the World Championships, and thus it was named after her in the Code of Points.
-She performed a solid vault afterward.
-She also competed on the uneven bars.
-Dowell later became a world champion, winning gold with the team.
+During her performance she successfully performed a piked double front salto.
+This was the first time the skill had been performed at a World Championships, and thus it was named after her in the Code of Points.
+Despite not competing on any apparatuses during the team final, she still won gold alongside the team.